Are Dragons Warm-Blooded?

 We’re in luck, because we could just say our dragons are non-flying and that would take care of that massive energy requirement!
 We could make them decently sized, give them some scales, and let them spend their time basking in the sun, preserving energy until they need to hunt…

-Aaaaaaand, I think we’d essentially have crocodiles or dinosaurs when we step back and look at our flightless dragon.
-That’d actually be a fascinating worldbuilding concept— where dragons evolved from crocodiles but somehow have a breath weapon!
+Aaaaaaand, I think we’d essentially have crocodiles or dinosaurs when we step back at look at our flightless dragon.
+That’d actually be a fascinating worldbuilding concept, where dragons evolved from crocodiles but somehow have a breath weapon!

-(Breath weapons, like breathing fire or acid, are their own blog post)
+(Breath weapons, like breathing fire or acid, are once their own blog post)

 It’s also worth noting that if we make our ectothermic dragons big enough, they will still function like an endotherm in something called “gigantothermy.”.
 People have proposed gigantothermy as the metabolic strategy of dinosaurs (as per the Wiemann article linked in a previous section).
 Gigantothermy is when the animal in question is so big, they have so much body mass that’s producing heat because every cell in one’s body produces heat.
 However, they only have so much surface area to allow the release of said heat, and that mass-to-surface area ratio effectively maintains the animal’s body heat.